shakebugs/shake-docs/docs/react/setup.md

 This first run will automatically add your app to your [Shake Dashboard](https://app.shakebugs.com) based on your app bundle ID.

-## Add Client ID and Client secret key
+## Add Client ID and Secret

 ### Android
 Open your AndroidManifest.xml file.
-Paste this and replace `sign-in-to-see-your-api-client-id-here`and `sign-in-to-see-your-api-client-secret-here` with the actual values you have in Your settings.
+Paste this and replace `your-api-client-id`and `your-api-client-secret` with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general).

 ```xml title="AndroidManifest.xml"
 <manifest xmlns:android="http://schemas.android.com/apk/res/android">